 Taken on 20th January, 2009 in Harlem Armory, Manhattan, New York City.
 Nikon D90, Exposure 1/125, Aperture f/5.6, Focal Length 18mm, ISO Speed 800.
-More details.
+Show on Flickr.

 At this Obama inauguration celebration in Harlem I faced my main challenge with portrait photography: engaging with the people in my photographs.